Elevation: 6,622 ft

 This peak is not in the book.

-The scenic western end of the Mount Bennett Hills has more private land than public land and much of the public land in this area is owned by the State of Idaho and is leased out to private concerns, often under terms that exclude public access.
-The land around this peak is an exception as it is part of the Boise National Forest although there are no signs identifying it as such.
+The scenic western end of Bennett Mountain Hills has more private land than public land.
+Much of the public land in this area is owned by the State of Idaho and is leased out to private concerns, often under terms that exclude public access.
+The land around this peak is an exception, as it is part of the Boise National Forest although there are no signs identifying it as such.
+USGS Goodman Flat

-This peak is easily accessed via the Mount Bennett Road (no, this road does not go anywhere close to Mount Bennett).
-Access this signed, well graded gravel road from ID-20 just west of mile marker 126.
-Follow the road south past many “No Tresspassing” signs for 7.0 miles to a turnout on the east side of the road.
-The summit is about a mile southeast of this turnout and 500 feet higher.
+This peak is easily accessed via the Mount Bennett Road (no, this road does not go anywhere close to Bennett Mountain).
+Access this signed, well-graded gravel road from US-20 just west of Mile Marker 126.
+Follow the road south past many “No Trespassing” signs for 7.0 miles to a turnout on the east side of the road.
+The summit is about a mile southeast of this turnout and 500 vertical feet higher.

 Northwest Ridge, Class 2

-A two track road heads east from this turn out.
+A two-track road heads east from this turnout.
 Follow this road a short distance to the first trees on your right.
-Look at this point for an obscure game trail which climbs up and eventually almost to the summit.
+At this point, look for an obscure game trail that ascends near the edge of the forest and leads almost the entire way to the summit.
 The slopes of this peak are brushy and this obscure trail will make the ascent easier than just randomly plowing through the brush.